openKolibri/klais-16/readme.md

 ## Design
-The display is a recreation of sixteen segment alphanumeric displays in a format that is physically larger than anything available on the viewing front, as well as thinner.
+The display is a recreation of sixteen segment alphanumeric displays in a format that is physically larger and thinner than anything available on the viewing front.
 The modular segments can be combined to make a display of any length.
 It is designed to be easy to use and accessible.
 The physical design is based on stacking layers to provide clearance, a diffusion layer, and encapsulation for the electronics.
 The minimalist design and 3:2 aspect ratio were chosen to make intergration very clean.
 There are no gaps between characters and when placed side-by-side, there is a flat near-seamless surface.

 | NOON               | MDNT               | BASE               |
 | ------------------ | ------------------ | ------------------ |
 | ![SEG-16-RED-NOON] | ![SEG-16-RED-MDNT] | ![SEG-16-RED-BASE] |

 ### Hardware
 The planels are designed for efficent high yield manufacturing in both small and large quantities, with three possible stages, based on tooling investment.
 The physical size of each panel is 100 mm x 66.66 mm, providing a 3:2 aspect ratio and are nominally 5.8 mm thick.
-Each panel weighs 67.20 g with 6 plastic rivets.
+Each panel weighs 63.97 g with 6 plastic rivets.

 ![schematic]